 That Bible study rocked me!
 It’s been at least 8-10 years since I did it and I still reflect back to the study I did within it on Rachel and Leah.

-These kind of Bible studies can be an incredible tool for you go deeper on a given subject.
+These kinds of Bible studies can be an incredible tool for you to go deeper on a given subject.
 It’s like having a teacher walk you through a study.
 It’s also something you can do solo or with others.

 All 12 of these tools for studying the Bible are extremely helpful for you to dig deeper.
 And the great thing in our modern world is that we can have access to most of these with a few clicks on our computer.

-Now, out of these 12 tools is their one that really stuck out to you?
-Or is their tool that I missed?
-Drop me a comment below and share with me and others.
+Now, out of these 12 tools is there one that really stuck out to you?
+Or is there a tool that I missed?
+Drop me a comment below and share it with me and others.
 Let’s help each other grow in God’s Word.

 Melissa is a passionate minister, speaker and an ongoing learner of the Bible.
 She has been involved in church and vocational ministry for over 18 years.
 And is the founder of Think About Such Things.
 She has the heart to equip the saints by helping them get into the Word of God and fall more in love with Jesus.
 She also enjoys family, cooking, and reading.